GuildWorks/titech-2023/docs/Adalo1/Adalo1-en.md

 ---
 ###### App Switcher
-- Displays the name of the open app.
+- Displays the name of the opened app.
-- You can switch between apps.
+- You can switch to other app.
-- New apps can be added
+- New apps can be added.

 ![bg right 90%](images/2021-10-20-02-27-22.png)

 ---
 ###### Preview
-- Run the app and try it out.
+- You can run the app and try it out.
 - You can switch to devices with different screen sizes to check the display.
 ![w:830px](images/2021-10-20-02-42-08.png)

 ---
 ###### Share
 - You can share the app to get others to use it.
-  Even if you don't have an Adalo account, you can use it.
+  No Adalo account required to use shared app.
 ![w:830px](images/2021-10-20-02-44-28.png)

 ---
 ###### Account Menu
 - Allows you to configure various settings.
-- Open help and documentation
+- Open help and documentation.
-- Logout
+- Logout.
 ![bg right 90%](images/2021-10-20-02-56-33.png)

 ---
-#### Let's remember some useful tips for development!
+#### Tips
 - If you edit something by mistake, you can undo it with `Ctrl + Z` on Windows or `Command + Z ` on Mac!
 - Direct input of Japanese text may not work well with Adalo's development tools.  use copy and paste to enter Japanese text.

 ---
-## Let's try to create an application
+## Sample application development
-Next, let's create a new application.
+Next,  create a new application.

 - In this lecture, we will create a static site without using a database (the content displayed will remain the same no matter which user accesses the site).
 - In the next lecture, we will create a dynamic screen using a database (the content displayed will change for each user).

 ---
 #### UI of the application you want to build
-Let's create a pet health management application.
+ create a pet health management application.
-First, let's check the UI.
+First,  check the UI.

 ![h:383px](images/2021-10-20-06-09-56.png)![h:383px](images/2021-10-20-06-16-03.png)![h:383px](images/2021-10-22-02-23-09.png)![h:384px](images/2021-10-22-02-40-24.png)![h:383px](images/2021-10-22-04-07-06.png)![h:383px](images/2021-10-22-16-42-42.png)!